Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-3/circuits-api/epoch-key-proof.md

 ## stateTreeRoot

 The state tree root the proof was made against.
-This should be verified to exist onchain.
-When verifying the proof.
+This should be verified to exist onchain when verifying the proof.

 ```ts
 this.stateTreeRoot